Grace Communion International: Founding

-The Radio Church of God began with Herbert W. Armstrong, who in 1931 was ordained by the Oregon Conference of the Church of God (Seventh Day), an Adventist group, and began serving a congregation in Eugene, Oregon.
+In 1934, Herbert W. Armstrong, an advertising agent turned radio- and televangelist, founded the Radio Church of God, a radio ministry in Eugene, Oregon.
+Armstrong's biography states that he had been ordained in 1931 by the Oregon Conference of the Church of God (Seventh Day), an Adventist group, but split with them in 1933.
 On January 7, 1934, Armstrong began hosting a broadcast on a local 100-watt radio station KORE in Eugene.
-It was essentially a condensed church service on the air, with hymn singing featured along with Armstrong's message, and it was the launching point for what would become the Radio Church of God.
-In 1933, the Church of God (Seventh Day) split.
-Armstrong, who sided with the faction centered in Salem, West Virginia, fell out with the local congregation over various doctrinal issues, especially his espousal of British Israelism.
+The program was essentially a condensed church service on the air, with hymn singing featured along with Armstrong's message.
+Armstrong later named his program The World Tomorrow, perhaps inspired by the theme of the 1939 World's Fair, "The World of Tomorrow".
+To facilitate the work of the growing church, Armstrong incorporated it on March 3, 1946, as the Radio Church of God.
+Although his views were rejected by the local congregation, he gained a following through his World Tomorrow broadcasts and The Plain Truth magazine.